 National Dignity in Schools Campaign (DSC)

-The Model Code on Education and Dignity presents a set of recommended policies to schools, districts, and legislators to help end school pushout and protect the human rights to education, dignity, participation and freedom from discrimination.
+The DSC Model Code on Education and Dignity presents a set of recommended policies to schools, districts, and legislators to help end school pushout and protect the human rights to education, dignity, participation and freedom from discrimination.
 The code is the culmination of several years of research and dialogue with students, parents, educators, advocates and researchers who came together to envision a school system that supports all children and young people in reaching their full potential.
+NESRI served on the Editorial Committee for the Model Code and has continued to help coordinate the Model Code Working Group.

 The Model Code is organized into five chapters: